Charles Beyer: Beyer and Owens College department of engineering

 Beyer's first contact with Owens college was in 1860 when he was introduction to Professor Greenwood.
 In parallel with the campaign to turn Owens College into a university, Beyer was keen to establish a suitable engineering school such as those in Germany; he had attended such an institution, and knew there was no similar facility to train new engineers in Britain.
 Moreover, he wanted to establish an engineering department within the college rather than as a separate entity outside the university, as in Germany.

 When a chair was advertised at a salary of £250 per annum the selection committee was unsatisfied with the quality of the applicants.
 It was recorded that Beyer decided to double the salary: "Mr Beyer…. most generously offered to supplement the salary by the sum of £250 for 5yrs…."
 When the post was re-advertised, they were able to appoint Professor Osborne Reynolds (not to be confused with Professor John Henry Reynolds of the Manchester Technical School) on 26 March 1868.
 The first professor of engineering in the north of England, Reynolds did much to engage local engineering firms in applied science with mutual benefit, giving the college a worldwide reputation before retiring in 1905.

 Charles Beyer was also a donor to the Sir Henry Roscoe's chemistry department.

 Personal life

 Beyer became a British Subject in 1852 and was based in Manchester ever since emigrating there in 1834 at the age of 21.
 Of his personal life, Ernest F. Lang wrote:

 "Mr Beyer remained all his life a bachelor.
 Whilst with his old firm he had fallen in love with Miss Sharp, a daughter of one of the partners, but she, although strongly attracted towards Mr Beyer, gave preference to another suitor.
 This was his first and only romance.
 Gorton Foundry was destined to become and remain his chief preoccupation in life."

-He shared, however, a mutual homosexual affection with Swedish engineer Gustav Theodor Stieler.
+However, he had a long distance gay relationship with the Swedish engineer Gustav Theodor Stieler.
+He described Gustav as his 'soul mate', and in letters surviving in the Swedish Railway Museum, though the language is guarded, there is still an intimacy between the two men.